My country:

 Elaine Shuttleworth

-Elaine manages the Centre’s portfolio of projects and operations ensuring full compliance with Bangor University processes and procedures and the regulations and rules of various funding bodies.
+Elaine manages the daily operation of the DSP Centre and its projects to ensure that their objectives are delivered successfully and that outcomes, activities, budgets and reporting to stakeholders are documented and reported appropriately.
 Elaine has extensive demonstrable experience in both project, programme and operation management including: proposal writing; delivery management plans; benefit framework strategies; stakeholder relationship building; budget management; all procurement activity from creating invitation to tender documents to leading tender scoring panels; report writing; risk, issue and dependency management; activity monitoring against plans; managing non-financial indicators of funded projects; and leading external evaluations.
 She is the Cross Cutting Themes Champion for the Centre, ensuring that themes such as equal opportunities, sustainable development, and tackling poverty and social exclusion are integrated into all activities.
 Elaine graduated from Bangor University’s School of Business and Regional Development in 2002 with an Upper Second-Class Honours in Business Studies and Marketing.

 elaine.shuttleworth@bangor.ac.uk